leon4rd/test/README.md

-## What is a witch's favorite subject in school?
-Spelling!
+## Why did the cookie cry?
+## Because his mother was a wafer so long